(* *********************************************************************** *)

 Qed.

-similarly, one can rewrite inequations in inequations:
+Similarly, one can rewrite inequations in inequations:

 Goal (forall x, x + x <= x) -> a + b + b + a <= a + b.